How is Zeffy free?

 |

 By securing corporate sponsorships, nonprofits can bridge the gap and get closer to their fundraising objectives.
-It offers access to new audiences, increased visibility, in-kind donations, and a dedicated volunteer base
+These partnerships offer access to new audiences, increased visibility, in-kind donations, and a dedicated volunteer base

 What is Corporate Sponsorship?

-A corporate sponsorship refers to a company providing money and resources to a nonprofit to support its events, programs, and projects.
+A corporate sponsorship is when a company provides money and resources to a nonprofit to support its events, programs, and projects.

 It acts as a nonprofit and for-profit business partnership that benefits both.
 The business receives brand exposure, a positive reputation, and some tax benefits, while charities receive financial support and additional resources for their fundraising efforts